dhruvramani/data-driven-robotics/db/README.md

 ## Django Based Database for Trajectory Meta-data.

 ## Setup
 To run the usual commands on `manage.py`, run `python3 manage.py` and enter commands when prompted.
-I Had to edit `manage.py` out due to errors with argv and the global config.
+I had to edit `manage.py` out due to errors with argv and the global config.
 For running `runserver`, type the command twice (as prompted).

 Run the commands in order to setup the DB from scratch.
 ```